Here you will find answers to the most frequently asked questions about H2Global, Hintco and our tenders.

 For more details, please check the HSA tender section.

 From a budgetary and state aid perspective, public funds must be used efficiently.
 This means that projects cannot benefit from a scheme if a final investment decision (FID) has already been made.
+However, necessary preparatory activities - such as detailed technical and economic planning, or discussions with financial institutions and potential customers - are permitted and actively encouraged.

 HSA auction are scheduled to ocurr 12 months before the delivery of the first quantities of product auctioned in the respective HPA auction.